 Financial assets/liabilities IFRS 9

 Cash and cash equivalents FVTPL

-Accounts payable and accrued liabilities Amortized cos t
+Accounts payable and accrued liabilities Amortized cost

-Loans payable Amortized cos t

-Due to related parties Amortized cos t

 ii) Measurement

 Initial measurement

 The classification is determined at initial recognition and depends on the nature and purpose of the financial asset.
 On initial recognition, all financial assets and financial liabilities are recorded at fair value adjusted for directly attributable transaction costs except for financial assets and liabilities classified as FVTPL, in which case transaction costs are expensed as incurred.